 They will have specific tools to help them walk closely with Christ, as well as a model to help others walk with Christ.
 Some participants may want to go on to the additional 6-month module to be trained to become a spiritual director.

-What are the retreat dates for the Year One January 2017 cohort?
+What are the retreat dates for the Year 1 September 2017 cohort?

-What are the retreat dates for the Year Two September 2016 cohort?
+What are the retreat dates for the Year 2 September 2017 cohort?

 Where will the cohort retreats be held?

 University St. Mary of the Lake, Mundelein, Ill.

 The retreat will include teaching, times of reflection, meeting in small groups, and meeting one-on-one with a spiritual director.

 Are participants required to stay overnight during the retreats?

 Yes, as part of the cohort experience, participants are required to stay overnight.